 What to expect on arrival

-Although Vietnam’s infrastructure and accommodation have improved greatly over the last few years you are still likely to feel a sense of culture shock as you arrive.
-Here are some important things to bear in mind as you travel through this fascinating country.
+The infrastructure and accommodation in Bangkok, Chiang Mai and the main tourist resorts is really very good but once you get out into the countryside you may feel a sense of culture shock.
+Here are some important things to bear in mind as you travel through this charming country:

-- Avoid drinking tap water.
+- Though tap water is generally safe for drinking, we recommend drinking bottled water only.
 Most hotels will provide either bottled water or filtered water in the rooms.
 Bottled water is available everywhere, but to cut down on plastic use we recommend taking your own refillable or filtered bottle and refilling as you go.

 - Food is generally OK to eat, even at traditional food stalls, anywhere in Thailand.

 - Please guard against sunburn and dehydration, as the tropical heat is much stronger than it seems.

 - In Buddhism and generally in Asian society the head is the seat of the soul and its purity while the feet walk the earth and all that is deposited on it.
 Thais take care not to expose the feet when sitting down.
 Don’t rest feet on tables or chairs and do not gesture with the feet.
 Observe and try to follow the local people’s example if you don’t know what to do with feet and shoes.

 - Religion is a major part of daily life.
 Most people will show their faith regularly and especially during religious festivals.
 Respect should be shown in temples and shrines.
 Watch how the locals behave, the basic rules are: dress modestly, no shoes in temple buildings, keep your head lower than Buddha and monks, don’t touch or turn your back on the Buddha and ladies should remember not touch a monk.